-Because of the location of your endocannabinoid system, which is the part of your body that CBD oil interacts with directly.
+Because of the location of the cannabinoid receptors within your endocannabinoid system, which is the part of your body that CBD oil interacts with, though mainly indirectly.

-People overdose on street drugs like opioids for many reasons, but mostly because the opioid receptors in your body are located directly in the part of your brainstem that controls your breathing.
+When people consume lethal doses of street drugs like opioids, this is mostly because the opioid receptors in your body are located directly in the part of your brainstem that controls some vital functions within your body, namely your breathing.

 Your endocannabinoid system lives in another part of your brain, meaning that you’re completely safe.

 Of course, it’s important to follow dosing instructions when you use CBD oil.
 But in most cases, this is mainly because CBD products can be expensive!
 Taking more than directed won’t improve your experience in any way, but it will waste the product.